 Clarifications for Our Community

-There is a lot of inaccurate information being shared in our community these days about Anmore South.
+That said, there continues to be inaccurate information being shared in our community about Anmore South.
 We want our residents to have the facts, so we are providing some clarifications.
 We encourage residents to contact the Village directly if you ever have questions or would like more information about Council decisions and activities in our community.

 What you may have heard…